pbiron/wordpress-beta-tester/readme.txt

 == Screenshots ==

-1. This shows the administration page for the plugin
+1. This shows the main administration page for the plugin
+2. This shows the Extra Settings page for the plugin